Biden announces nearly $3B in new military aid for Ukraine

-WASHINGTON (AP) — President Joe Biden announced Wednesday that he is sending $2.98 billion in new military aid to Ukraine that will enable forces there to fight for years to come.
+WASHINGTON (AP) — Six months after Russia’s invasion of Ukraine, President Joe Biden announced Wednesday that he is sending $2.98 billion in new military aid to Ukraine that will enable forces there to fight for years to come.

 The announcement comes as Ukraine is celebrating its 1991 declaration of independence from the Soviet Union.